Moxstic/InTheory/InTheory_Game/Assets/READ_ME.txt

 ======================= Grove (Working Title) ==========================

-This project was developed by Eddie T. Hilton on behalf of InTheory (allocated Profesional Practice project group) as a mockup of the game 'Grove' (working title), for an assignment at University of East London.
+This project was developed by InTheory
+(allocated Profesional Practice project group) as a mockup of the game 'Grove' (working title), for an assignment at University of East London.